anselm/blox/README.md

 Blox is a document driven framework that lets you tell 3d stories.

-You can make a text file that describes 3d objects, their relationships to each other, what they do over time, and play it back as an interactive 3d experience that anybody can enjoy.
+You make a text file that describes 3d objects, their relationships to each other, what they do over time, and play it back as an interactive 3d experience that anybody can enjoy.

-It's designed to run anywhere, on desktop browsers, in VR for the Oculus and the Rift and on mobile augmented reality such as WebXR-iOS.
+It's intended to be a free, simple and minimalist creative workflow tool.
+It is built on top of ThreeJS and emerging web standards.
+It is designed to run anywhere, on desktop browsers, in VR for the Oculus and the Rift and on mobile augmented reality such as WebXR-iOS.

 # EXAMPLES